Defining Affiliate Marketing

 Affiliate marketing will become more complex as the sector grows and develops.

 “I just don’t understand what affiliate marketing is!” is a complaint I still hear from people within the digital marketing industry.
 This is a digital craft that, it seems, you either intuitively get or will always struggle with.

-The evolving landscape in 2015 will not make it any easier for people to get their head around affiliate marketing, but it will make it more important for them to do so.
+The evolving landscape will not make it any easier for people to get their head around affiliate marketing, but it will make it more important for them to do so.

 Some of the world’s most popular sites are affiliates or offer affiliate platforms themselves; Amazon and eBay, for example.

 Affiliate marketing is essentially a “cost per success” channel in which brands share a portion of the profit of a success with a publisher or partner.
 For example, when an eBay affiliate creates business for eBay they are paid a commission based on the value the auction site attaches to that business.

 Affiliate marketing should be an attractive proposition to brands as the underlying promise has safety baked in.
 If the channel doesn’t drive any value, then the brands don’t pay any money.
 Except, it isn’t that simple.